muratk5n/thirdwave/en/README.md

 ---

-One *Fringe* episode had one character call an evil woman's agenda as 'vagenda'.
+*Fringe* episode has one character call an evil woman's agenda as 'vagenda'.
 Is this stil ok?

 ---